rehanga937/transaction_streaming_etl_and_visualization/README.md

 # Intro
 This directory contains a project to demo **streaming ETL and visualization of synthesized transactions**.

+Here we are simulating a financial institution that has to deal with many incoming transactions per second.

 1. A python script is used to generate synthetic transactions and send them all to a Kafka topic.
 2. A spark streaming job is used to perform transformations on the transaction events.
     - Aggregate performance per merchant (total amount and transaction count) within a time slot.